 Code Description 301 Failure to report the actions or plans of another person to staff where these actions or plans of another person, if carried out, could or did result in harm to another person or persons or damage property, when the student has information about such actions or plans.
 302 Disrespect to student by using language that is purposely offensive to a student's or staff's race, color, national origin, sex (including sexual orientation and gender identity), disability, age (except as authorized by law), religion, ancestry, or genetic information (collectively, "Protected Classes") that are protected by Federal civil rights laws (Policy 3362 & 5517) 303 Repeated or highly escalated disregard of reasonable directions or commands by school authorities resulting in disruption of the learning environment 304 Engaging in repeated or escalated activities that may cause fear or panic in an individual or group.
 305 Disrespect to student or inappropriate behavior that involves physical contact with another student 306 Fighting 307 Engaging in activities to promote conflict between students 308 Repeated or highly escalated disrespect to staff 309 Falsifying of information given to school authorities or interfering with the administrative investigation 310 Willfully aiding another person to violate school regulations and/or interfering with school investigation.
 311 Theft or possession of stolen property 312 Leaving school property without permission of proper school authority.
 313 Damage or destruction of school property on or off of school premises.
 314 Damage or destruction of private property.
 315 On school property or participation in school activities (on campus or off campus) while on emergency removal, suspension or expulsion without permission.
 316 Displaying excessive affection, inappropriate touching or other inappropriate behavior.
 317 Possession of obscene, pornographic or libelous material.
-318 Removal from assigned alternative learning placement (ALP, ASA, ISS, RAS) 319 Misuse of chemical substances.
-320 Using or possessing any substance containing nicotine or tobacco, including, but not limited to cigarettes, cigars, a pipe, rolling papers, a clove cigarette, e-cigarettes, vapes, and chewing tobacco, or paraphernalia such as matches or lighters.
-321 Distributing any substance containing nicotine or tobacco, including, but not limited to cigarettes, cigars, a pipe, rolling papers, a clove cigarette, e-cigarettes, vapes, and chewing tobacco, or paraphernalia such as matches or lighters.
+318 Removal from assigned alternative learning placement (ALP, ISS, RAS) 319 Misuse of chemical substances.
 322 Inappropriate use of computers and other technologies.
-Inappropriate use includes: vandalism, theft, or misuse of the hardware, unauthorized access to files not belonging to the student, tampering with security software or network privileges; logging onto the network with a fraudulent ID or password; using the facilities without proper supervision, installation of software on a computer or network, or unauthorized use, copying, or downloading of programs, files and/or pictures.
+Inappropriate use includes:

+vandalism, theft, or misuse of the hardware, unauthorized access to files not belonging to the student, tampering with security software or network privileges; logging onto the network with a fraudulent ID or password; using the facilities without proper supervision, installation of software on a computer or network, or unauthorized use, copying, or downloading of programs, files and/or pictures.
 323 Audio recording, video recording, or photographing and/or sharing of the recording of any conflict.
 324 Audio recording, video recording, or photographing of any student or staff member without the explicit knowledge and permission of the student, staff member, and the school administration.
 325 Demonstrations by individuals or groups causing disruption to the school program.
 326 Gambling.
 327 Violation of no contact order between students.
 328 Any other activity by a student which the student knows or should know will disrupt the academic process or a curricular or extracurricular activity while on school premises or while in the control or custody of the school district regardless of whether on or off of school premises, or at a school-related activity regardless of location.
 329 Repeated violations of 200 infractions.